Words Worth: Gameplay

-The Gameplay of Words Worth is similar to other fantasy games of the era such as The Elder Scrolls II: Daggerfall but with a tongue and cheek sexual undertone. it is a remake of the 1993 game of the same name and while the plot in near identical, the graphics, gameplay, and visuals have been greatly improved.
+The gameplay of Words Worth is similar to other fantasy games of the era such as The Elder Scrolls II: Daggerfall but with a tongue and cheek sexual undertone.
+It is a remake of the 1993 game of the same name and while the plot is near identical, the graphics, gameplay, and visuals have been greatly improved.

 Words Worth is primarily a first-person dungeon crawler.
 Even though there are a few "friendly" areas, such as the hero Astro's bedroom and a town where the hero can rest and buy supplies, most of the game is spent in dungeon-like, maze-like areas (with an auto-map feature).
 There is no party in the game: Astro has to face the enemies alone.
 The enemies appear randomly.
-The 1999 remake has you click on the enemies to slash them where as the combat in the 1993 original is turn-based.
+The 1999 remake has the players to click on the enemies to slash them and the combat is turn-based.
 The game has scenes with nudity and sexual situations.

 Like most fantasy role playing games Words Worth has lots of focus on story and narrative plot points but unlike many contemporaries in the fantasy genre Words Worth is entirely voice acted.
-As you play as a young hero trying to prove himself worthy while surrounded by vixens.
-The game falls very well into the style of many Japanese anime plots a young awkward protagonist surrounded by sexpot girls.
+As the players play as a young hero trying to prove himself worthy while surrounded by vixens, the game falls into the style of many Japanese anime plots where a young awkward protagonist is surrounded by sexpot girls.

 Plot

 The skill of sword-fighting is known to two tribes, the Tribes of Light (which consists of humans living on the world's surface) and Shadow (largely part-human-part-animal creatures and monsters living in an underground city, who enjoy a lifespan five times as long as the Tribe of Light and age one-fifth as quickly).
 The two tribes lived in peace and harmony, their domains separated by the "Words Worth" tablet—a huge monolith slab erected by an almighty creator.
 Although the tablet has writing on it, neither Tribe can read the text.
 One day, Words Worth was mysteriously destroyed by an unknown entity; its fragments were scattered among the domain of the Tribes of Shadow.
 The two Tribes blamed each other for the tablet's destruction, and started a war that has continued for 150 years (100 in the anime).
-Astral, prince of the Tribe of Shadow, desires to become a Swordsman of Shadow.
-However, his father, King Wortoshika, forbids him to do so.
+Astral, prince of the Tribe of Shadow, desires to become a Swordsman of Shadow, but his father, King Wortoshika, forbids him to do so.
 He is engaged to Sharon, a beautiful swordswoman and Astral's childhood friend, who has feelings for Astral but wishes he were stronger.